stereobooster/sourcemapped-stacktrace-node/README.md

 ⚠️ This is a lazy fork of a [sourcemapped-stacktrace](https://github.com/novocaine/sourcemapped-stacktrace).
 To do all things right I need to do a lot of refactoring, for which I do not have time right now.
 So I did minimal change to be able to use it as npm package.
 [This](https://github.com/novocaine/sourcemapped-stacktrace/pull/31) is a PR with first steps of a refactoring. **Highly experimental.
 Undocumented.**

+## TODO

+- Support node modules, but check if file is readable
+- Support recursive resolution - if source map directs to minified file, than you can pickup sourcemap of minified file

 ## Example

 ```javascript